shiyis/nlpwme/modules/1a-nn.md

 @@

-In all cases, the three main requirements are the development of probabilistic models (aided by learning) to relate linguistic inputs to desired outputs, and the use of algorithms to assign labels or structures to previously invisible model inputs.

-#### Different Kinds of NLU/NLP Tasks Summarized
+#### Different Kinds of Statistical NLU/NLG Tasks Summarized

 For the first two decades or so, the main goal of statistical NLP has been to assign tags, tag sequences, syntactic trees, or use statistical language translations as linguistic inputs to models trained on large corpora of observed linguistic usage.

 More fully, the types of tasks addressed can be roughly grouped as follows (where additional keywords indicate typical applications):

 ```plaintext
 Text and document categorization: